Events

-In programming, an event is an action that occurs because of the user or another source, such as a click.
-An event handler is a that deals with the event, allowing you to write code that executes when the event occurs.
+In programming, an event is an action that occurs because of the user or another source, such as a mouse click.
+An event handler is a routine that deals with the event, allowing you to write code that executes when the event occurs.

 Events are actions that occur based on the player’s input and the state of other events in the game.